Klondyke Arizona: (Almost) Ghost Town

 Klondyke is a near-ghost town in western Graham County near the eastern entrance to Aravaipa Canyon.
 Perhaps a dozen people live in the vicinity now.
 In the second decade of the 21st century, the only roads out there are still unpaved.

 In 1905, there were 500 people living here, most involved in either mining for gold or ranching, or both.
 They had a school, a church, a post office, a saloon, and a general store.
 The post office closed in 1955.
-The general store closed in 2005.
+The general store held on until 2005.

 The Klondyke cemetery is just southeast of town.
 There you will find the graves of the Thomas Jefferson “Jeff” Power and his family.
 Few know the sad story of these Arizona pioneers.